Green Chemistry (NSF)

-Dr. Suzanne Nesmith, associate dean in the Baylor School of Education, spearheads the educational component of a collaborative National Science Foundation grant, with approximately $72,000 in annual funding.
-The project focuses on "green chemistry" and the testing of commercial products and water sources.
+In 2015 and 2016, Dr. Suzanne Nesmith, associate dean in the Baylor School of Education, spearheaded the educational component of a collaborative National Science Foundation grant, with approximately $72,000 in annual funding.
+The project focused on "green chemistry" and the testing of commercial products and water sources.

-Beginning in 2015, teachers from Texas and Washington state came to the Baylor campus for the two-week summer professional development experience designed by Nesmith, associate professor of elementary math education; Melissa Mullins, environmental education specialist; and Dr. Bryan Brooks, professor of environmental science and biomedical studies, as part of a larger project funded by the National Science Foundation (NSF).
+During the summers of 2015 and 2016, teachers from Texas and Washington state came to the Baylor campus for a two-week summer professional development experience designed by Nesmith, associate dean and associate professor of elementary math education; Melissa Mullins, environmental education specialist; and Dr. Bryan Brooks, professor of environmental science and biomedical studies, as part of a larger project funded by the National Science Foundation (NSF).

 Baylor’s involvement started with Brooks (pictured with Nesmith), who is co-principal investigator with colleagues from Yale University, George Washington University and the University of Washington on the $4.5 million NSF grant.
 The group is working on a molecular design project — Molecular Design Research Network (MoDRN; modrn.yale.edu) — employing “green chemistry” to identify the attributes of molecules that make chemicals toxic and to develop new molecules with fewer detrimental attributes for public health and the environment.